drakkan/sftpgo/docker/sftpgo/debian/README.md

 docker run --name sftpgo -p 8080:8080 -p 2022:2022 --mount type=bind,source=/srv/sftpgo/data,target=/app/data --mount type=bind,source=/srv/sftpgo/config,target=/app/config drakkan/sftpgo
 ```

 where  `/srv/sftpgo/data` and `/srv/sftpgo/config` are two folders on the host system with write access for UID/GID defined inside the `Dockerfile`.
-You can choose to create a new user with a matching UID/GID pair or simply do something like:
+You can choose to create a new user, on the host system, with a matching UID/GID pair or simply do something like:

 ```bash